leerbedrijflisa/demo/README.md

 * demo stuff
 * give a demo of stuff
-* stuff the demo to give off
+* stuff the demo to give of